Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

   we have to explicitly import Fragment from 'react' and render <Fragment key={yourKey}>...</Fragment>.

 ###### Done Task For Today
-- Practicing Searching Data from API in country App.
-- Learning dynamic styling in React.
-- Practicing dynamic styling in React.
-- Learning PropTypes | built-in type checking.
-- Basic learning life cycle of a class component.
-- Learning basic ref in a class component.
+- Learning React Hooks | useRef Hook in functional component.
-- Practicing ref in a class component.
+- Practicing useRef Hook in functional component.
 -